 Compudigital Industries has designed a full power supply upgrade that is available now for purchase.
 We have finished the final testing on the TS-940 Supply upgrade and plan to release the TS-930 upgrade and make it available as well.
 The replacement of the supply allows the radio to run at room temperature instead of self destructing because the supply is so hot!

 To see videos regarding the upgrades, click on the Videos button at the top of the page.

 Jeff - AK6OK

 Ham Radio schematics are really tough to follow, especially when our old eyes can't quite follow small lines on the page like we used to.
 If you are a Collins kind of guy, Compudigital has a full line of large schematics for most Collins models.
-You can check out our site at www.bigschematics.com to see what we have so far to offer!
-We will soon be producing large schematics for the entire Kenwood radio line as well.
+We will soon be producing large schematics for the entire Kenwood radio line.

-If you would like to see a diagram that we do not offer, please contact me using the Send a Message link below.
+If you would like to see a diagram that we do not offer, please contact me using the contact page.

 The receiver for the Swap Net is in Auburn, California and the antenna is a 540 foot loop.
 The receiver is a TS-940S that has been modified with the new 20A switching power supply and interface kit that is being sold on this site.

 In extensive testing using the TS0940 upgrade board, the radio requires 28V @ 14A, 21V @ 1.5A, 9V@ 250ma, and 5V at under 1A.
 The 28V supply is used exclusively for the final output stage.
 The switching power supply should be able to supply 28V @ about 15A peak.